ombegov/policy-v2/_m-17-05/section-2.md

 <a name="myfootnote1">16</a>: Unauthorized exfiltration is defined as the act or process of obtaining, without authorization or in excess of authorized access, information from an information system without modifying or deleting it.

-<a name="myfootnote1">17</a>:  Unauthorized access is defined as the act or process oflogical or physical access without permission to a Federal agency information, information system, application, or other resource.
+<a name="myfootnote1">17</a>:  Unauthorized access is defined as the act or process of logical or physical access without permission to a Federal agency information, information system, application, or other resource.

 <a name="myfootnote1">18</a>:  Only when a breach of PU that constitutes a "major incident" is the result of a cyber incident will it meet the definition of a "significant cyber incident" and trigger the coordination mechanisms outlined in PPD-41